yokecd/blog/src/data/blog/dynamic-airways.md

 }
 ```

-We create a secret using the same name and namespace as our backend instance.
+We create a secret using the same name and namespace as our _Backend_ instance.
 For the data, we query the Kubernetes API via our WASI interface.

 If there’s an error or no data is returned, we simply return an empty map.
 But if the secret exists in the cluster, we reuse the same data for our secret.